 AD should normally send the documents to its overseas branch or its correspondent.
-Exporter can also send the documents directly to buyer where the track record and standing of the exporter is good.
-Where submission of export declaration is exempted, the documents valued not more than Rupees Twenty Five thousand; AD can send the documents directly to the consignee.
-Where 100% advance payment is received, exporter can directly send the documents to the consignee.
-Status holder and units in SEZ can send the documents directly to the buyer subject to the condition that the payments will be received through the AD.
+An exporter can also send the documents directly to the buyer where the track record and standing of the exporter are good.
+Where submission of export declaration is exempted, the documents valued not more than Rupees Twenty-Five thousand; AD can send the documents directly to the consignee.
+Where 100% advance payment is received, an exporter can directly send the documents to the consignee.
+Status holders and units in SEZ can send the documents directly to the buyer subject to the condition that the payments will be received through the AD.

 Conditions for self-write-off by exporter: